visualizevalue/opepen-metadata-api/README.md

 2. [An API + database powering the opepen.art website](https://github.com/visualizevalue-dev/opepen-api)
 3. [A web application powering the opepen.art website](https://github.com/visualizevalue-dev/opepen-app)

+## Reveal Scripts

+The script that distributed Opepen Rarities is found here: [`rare-opepens.py`](drops/rare).

+The script that distributes Opepen sets can be found here: [`randomize.py`](drops/sets).
+It is currently in [version 2](https://github.com/visualizevalue-dev/opepens-metadata-api/releases/tag/v2.0.0).

 ## Metadata Renderer

 At the heart of this repo is a simple [`metadata.json`](app/Services/Metadata/metadata.json) config file and a [`MetadataParser`](app/Services/Metadata/MetadataParser.ts) service.